ad5454/ad5454/README.md

 # 💫 About Me:
 Hi there 👋<br>I am Aaditya Nair<br><br>I am a mechatronics engineer with a passion for solving complex problems and creating innovative solutions.I am always looking to expand my skillset and stay up to date with the latest trends and technologies in the industry.
-In my free time, I enjoy contributing to open-source projects .
+In my free time, I enjoy contributing to open-source projects.
 Feel free to check out my GitHub profile to see some of my projects and contributions.<br>I'm currently studying Mechatronics 🤖 from SRMIST 🏫<br>I am currently learning 📜 Deep learning and neural networks.<br>

 ## 🌐 Socials: